···

 Why Ruts Hold You In

-Routines save energy.
-Breaking them costs activation energy autopilot doesn't want to spend.
+Routines save cognitive energy.
+Breaking them costs activation energy your brain actively resists spending.

-The rut is familiar.
-Change is uncertain.
-Familiar wins, even when it doesn't feel good.
+The rut is known.
+Change is not.
+Known wins, even when it feels hollow.

 If you're depleted, maintaining the routine is all you can manage.

-Without something to move toward, there's no reason to break the pattern.
+Without something that pulls you forward, there's no reason to break the pattern.

 When the Fire Goes Out